raek/pladder/README.md

 (useful for testing the pure IRC parts).

+### Authentication

+Support for Q authentication on QuakeNet is available.
+Add an "auth" section like this in the IRC config:

+    {
+        ...
+        "auth": {
+            "system": "Q",
+            "username": "foo",
+            "password": "bar"
+        }
+    }

 ## Configuring the log service

 Configure the log service by creating a configuration file: